MosheBerman/MBCalendarKit/README.md

 Dependencies:
 -------------

-You'll need the iOS 7 SDK.
-I haven't tested it against versions of iOS prior to 6.0.
-Your mileage may vary.
-(I'm pretty sure I used some NSCalendarUnit values that aren't defined before iOS 5.
-You'll also have to look at the table view cell implementation in `CKCalendarView.m`.)
+You'll need the iOS 7 SDK or newer.
+With the addition of the Swift demo in 3.0.0, MBCalendarKit will no longer deploy to iOS 6. `

 As of MBCalendarKit 2.0.0, the project uses the LLVM compiler's modules feature.